confluentinc/examples/ccloud/docs/ccloud-demos-overview.rst

 -  Create a new environment and specify it as the default
 -  Create a new Kafka cluster and specify it as the default
 -  Create a user key/secret pair and specify it as the default
--  Produce and consume with Confluent Cloud CLI
+-  Produce and consume with |ccloud| CLI
 -  Create a service account key/secret pair
 -  Run a Java producer: before and after ACLs
 -  Run a Java producer: showcase a Prefix ACL